-The Info pane displays metadata for the currently selected image in a large, easy-to-read format.
+The Info pane displays metadata for the current image in an easy-to-read format.
 This metadata includes camera make and model; lens focal length; capture date and time; file type; GPS location data; ISO setting; shutter speed; aperture; and exposure compensation.